| | | | Netmagis 2.2.x installation |

 to configure the SSH connection from the rancid user

 on the topo server to a user on the www server.
+This SSH connection is used to copy the network graph computed

 by the rancid user on the topo server